PeaceFounder/TallyProofs.jl/README.md

 Pkg.add("https://github.com/PeaceFounder/TallyProofs.jl")
 ```

 TallyProofs.jl is compatible with all Julia-supported platforms (Linux, MacOS, Windows, FreeBSD, etc.).
-The package has no binary dependencies and all requirements are handled automatically during installation, ensuring robust operation across environments with minimal maintenance.
+The package has no binary dependencies, and all requirements are handled automatically during installation, ensuring robust operation across environments with minimal maintenance.

 ## Implementation Scope

 This package demonstrates the core cryptographic protocols of the voting system.
 For clarity and testing purposes, this prototype combines the bulletin board and tallier into a single entity.
 In a production environment, these would be separate components with distinct responsibilities.

 A complete deployment would require additional components:
-- Voting calculator firmware running on isolated, tamper-resistant hardware
+- Voting calculator firmware running on isolated, tamper-resistant hardware (isolation is sufficient for individual verifiability, whereas tamper resistance is necessary for coercion resistance)
-- A voting device application that performs integrity checks and transmits votes via anonymous channels
+- A voting device application that performs integrity checks and transmits votes via anonymous channels (e.g., Tor)
-- A distributed bulletin board system
+- An accountable append-only bulletin board system
-- A secure key management infrastructure
-- Network infrastructure for anonymous communication

 While implementing these additional components involves primarily standard software engineering practices, proper security implementation requires significant attention to detail and careful system design.